zacanger/scrapegh/README.md

 ## scrapegh

-this is a little command-line utility to scrape github for things!
+This is a little command-line utility to scrape Github for useful things!

-it's essentially just a wrapper around [this](https://github.com/nelsonic/github-scraper)
+It's essentially just a wrapper around [this](https://github.com/nelsonic/github-scraper).

-usage:
+Usage:

 ```
 scrapegh username